QUICK 5-STEP GUIDE TO GETTING THE MOST OUT OF CAR BATTERIES:

 - Insulate the battery from extreme temperature changes with a car battery insulation kit.
 These usually come with new cars already, however you can find replacements specifically made to fit your car’s battery compartment.
 The sleeves are usually plastic or an acid-resistant/thermal resistant material that insulates your battery but still allows it to vent.

-- Invest in a car battery charger that will maintain an optimum charge level when your car is not in use or when you go on vacation.
+- Invest in a car battery charger to maintain an optimum charge level when your car is not in use or when you go on vacation.

 One last recommendation: